Mode analysis of Nambu-Goldstone modes in U(1) charged first-order relativistic viscous hydrodynamics: Green functions and causality

 \subsection{Comments on causal structure}

-Superluminal modes may arise when higher-order derivatives are included inconsistently.
-However, even when the effective theory is properly constructed, there are two key aspects of causality to address.
+Superluminal modes may arise when higher-order derivatives are introduced inconsistently.
+However, even when the effective theory is properly constructed, there remain two key aspects of causality to address.

-First, consider the causal structure with respect to the sound speed.
-For nontrivial dispersion relations, there is a subtlety in defining the propagation speed of waves and signals, such as phase velocity, group velocity, front velocity, etc. In particular, the standard definition of the front velocity is incompatible with hydrodynamics as it breaks down in the $k \to \infty$ limit.
-In the present formulation, we have the retarded Green’s function for stochastic NG modes, which explicitly defines the correlations between two distant spacetime points.

-We first discuss the causal structure for $\Gamma_{\rm L} = 0$.
-In this case, the retarded Green’s function \eqref{gflgb1} is equivalent to that of a relativistic scalar field in Minkowski spacetime, with $c = c_{s/n}$.
-The retarded propagator must vanish for spacelike separations with respect to $c_{s/n}$.
-In other words, we define $r_{s/n} \equiv c_{s/n} t - x$, and $G_R$ vanishes when $r_{s/n} < 0$, which defines the sound cone.
-This reinforces the fact that sound waves cannot propagate faster than the sound speed, ensuring causality with respect to the sound speed.

-Secondly, consider the magnitude of the adiabatic sound speed.
-Thermodynamic variables determine $c_{s/n}$, which remains unconstrained.
-While fast modes cannot travel faster than the speed of light, the superluminal propagation of sound waves is not forbidden by the speed limit of fast modes, as it does not involve the transfer of the fast modes themselves.
+We first consider the constraint on the adiabatic sound speed.
+Thermodynamic variables determine $c_{s/n}$, which is, in principle, unconstrained.
+While fast modes in theories with Lorentz boost symmetry cannot propagate faster than the speed of light, the superluminal propagation of sound waves is not necessarily forbidden, as it does not involve the transfer of fast modes themselves.